-Originally published on March 2, 2023 in The Digital Director.
+Originally published on March 2, 2023 in Digital for Directors.

 In January 2023, NFDA released the results of its “Value of a Funeral” Consumer Study in The Director magazine.
 A key question they sought to answer was whether “pandemic-induced changes in the funeral service experience had taken root in consumers’ minds.”
 While the NFDA surveyed focused on the value which consumers perceive in funeral ceremonies, the services of funeral professionals, holding viewings, and attending a funeral or memorial service via live stream, the data uncovered some important insights into the value of live streaming funerals and virtual attendance.